HassanGilani11/trello-clone/README.md

    ```

 4. **Initialize Database:**
-   Run the SQL scripts in `schema.sql` and `supabase/migrations/*.sql` in your Supabase SQL Editor.
+   Run the SQL scripts in `supabase/migrations/` in your Supabase SQL Editor.
+   **Critical:** Ensure to run `fix_chat_rls.sql` to enable Chat Permissions.

 5. **Run the development server:**
    ```bash
    npm run dev
    ```

-Open [http://localhost:3000](http://localhost:3000) to see your app in action!
+Open [https://trello-clone-ruddy-nine.vercel.app/](https://trello-clone-ruddy-nine.vercel.app/) to see your app in action!

 ---